|Nutrition Facts (per serving)|

 Can you name any of the health benefits of tofu?
 While tofu is now a well-known food internationally, in mainstream American culture, it is often still associated with crunchy vegetarian types rather than viewed as a food that even omnivores can enjoy.
 If you want to cut back on the amount of red meat you're eating or simply want to mix things up a bit in the kitchen, tofu is a good food to try because it not only contains a lot of protein but all of the major amino acids.

-- Once you've finished steaming, serve the tofu with the dipping sauce of your choice.
-It could be spicy dipping sauce, vinegar dipping sauce or ginger dipping sauce.
-You can pour the sauce over the tofu or serve it on the side. if you're serving a few different people and aren't sure what their dipping sauce preferences are, serve the dipping sauce on the side.
+Once you've finished steaming, serve the tofu with the dipping sauce of your choice.
+You can pour the sauce over the tofu or serve it on the side.
+If you're serving a few different people and aren't sure what their dipping sauce preferences are, serve the dipping sauce on the side.
 If you're not familiar with tofu dipping sauce and not sure which dipping sauce you'll prefer, consider serving a plethora of different dipping sauces so that you and your family or friends can sample a variety.

 Health Concerns About Tofu